paulscherrerinstitute/py_elog/Readme.md

 ```
 Creates a new logbook object.

 **hostname**: elog server hostname.
-If whole url is specified here, it will be parsed and arguments: "logbook, port, subdir, use_ssl" will be overridden by parsed values.
+If whole url is specified here, it will be parsed and arguments: "logbook, port, subdir, use_ssl" will be overwritten by parsed values.

 **logbook**: name of the logbook on the elog server